 Consider a customer relationship management (CRM) software system, for example.
 CRMs house an organization’s entire sales pipeline and forecast.
 If the third-party software provider is breached, your organization’s sales information (and possibly those of your competitors) could fall into the wrong hands.
 Or, think about automated human resources (HR) software that is stored in the cloud.
 If the data stored by that particular third-party software provider is breached, the sensitive information of your employees—including social security numbers, payroll, benefits, insurance information, and more—could be spread around freely online.
 (This is similar to what happened in the Office of Personnel Management (OPM) breach, where hackers were able to get HR information about the U.S. Government.)

-So, monitoring cloud vendors to be sure that they have adequate security protocols in place is vital.
-If you don’t, and one of those third parties is hit with a cyberattack or leak, a lot of the sensitive information on your business processes (or your employees’ personal information) could get out.
+So, cloud security monitoring of vendors is vital in order to be sure that they have adequate security protocols in place .
+If you don’t, and one of those third parties is hit with a cyberattack or data leak, a lot of the sensitive information on your business processes (or your employees’ personal information) could get out.

 4. Business Services